z2-2z/peacock/README.md

 - `MAKE_VISIBLE`: Set visibility of functions from above to default
 - `SEED`: Compile-time seed for the RNG
 - `DISABLE_rand`: Don't include the internal rand function and call an external one with the signature `size_t rand (void)`
-- `DISSABLE_seed`: Don't include the `seed_generator` function and call an external one with the same signature from above.
+- `DISABLE_seed`: Don't include the `seed_generator` function and call an external one with the same signature from above.

-## Warning
-This project is currently in a beta stage.
-Not all features are implemented yet and bugs will occur.